dev-shah-2204/dank-memer-mining/README.md

 (1) : Don't quote me on this, I'm not sure about it, but rather safe than sorry, precaution is better than cure and everything.

-## EARNINGS (I'll post accurate one later):
-Depending on your luck, you can make approximately 70,000-90,000 coins from begging alone (Let it run for the whole day, 24 hours), and 200,000-500,000 or more from fishing, again, depending on your luck.